 During the Interactive Dialogue with the Fact-Finding Mission on Libya under agenda item 10, ISHR and Refugees in Libya delivered a joint statement highlighting the human rights violations faced by refugees and migrants in the country.

-For many rights holders, victims and activists, the UN Human Rights Council provides the last or only opportunity to get international attention and support for their vital work towards a world that’s more fair, equal and sustainable.
-We need the Council to continue being credible, effective and accessible to everyone.
-This is only possible if States demonstrate leadership, take principled action, ensure that Council members live up to their responsibilities and expectations, and fully cooperate with the Council’s mechanisms.
+For many rights holders, victims and human rights defenders, the UN Human Rights Council (HRC) provides a vital lever increasing pressure for change at the national level, while for others it provides the last resort or only opportunity to expose violations, seek accountability, and garner support for their vital work towards a fair, equal and sustainable world.
+We need the HRC to be credible, effective and accessible to everyone.
+This is only possible if States demonstrate leadership, take action in line with objective human rights criteria, ensure that HRC members live up to their responsibilities, and fully cooperate with the HRC and its mechanisms.

 After three years of online sessions, the African Commission on Human and Peoples' Rights (the Commission) resumed in person sessions.
 The 73rd session was held from 20 October to 9 November 2022 in Banjul, The Gambia.
 This session was marked by the commemoration of the 35th anniversary of the Commission.